You are here

 This article originally appeared in the Bentley Magazine.

 Ten years and a billion dollars.
 That’s what it takes, on average, to bring a new drug or medical device to the marketplace.
-What are the qualities people need to preserve through those metrics?
+What are the qualities people need to persevere through those metrics?

 Helen Meldrum, associate professor of natural and applied sciences, put the question to 45 top executives in the life sciences.
 What she learned is good advice for hiring in any industry.